paradite/n8n-stripe-keygen-ses-flow/README.md

 # n8n-stripe-keygen-ses-flow

-n8n flow for Stripe payment link + Keygen + AWS SES for license key issuing.
+n8n flow for Stripe payment link + Keygen + AWS SES for license key issuing that I built for [16x Prompt](https://prompt.16x.engineer/).

 Sensitive data has been masked in json file.
 You need to replace the masked data with your own data.